Home ➜ VBA Tutorial ➜ VBA Concatenate

 Concatenate Entire Column or a Row

 If you want to concatenate an entire column or a row, in that case, it’s better not to use the loop method.
-You can use the worksheet function “TextJoin” that can join an entire row or a column (consider the following code).
+You can use the worksheet function “TextJoin” which can join an entire row or a column (consider the following code).

 'join values from column A.